-Embracing every vulnerable mother and child in Christ's love and the care of His people.
+Every vulnerable mother and child is embraced in Christ’s love and the care of his people.

 Gabriel Network empowers a committed network of Christian churches to “adopt” pregnant mothers and families in need by providing practical, emotional and spiritual support through pregnancy and beyond.
 It realizes this mission through three programs: a help line, church-based ministry, and housing ministry.

 The idea of Gabriel Network originated in Texas in the early 1990s when a single church community, wanting to put its social justice and pro-life convictions into action, erected a sign offering support to pregnant women.
 They were soon inundated with phone calls.
 A neighboring community "adopted" the idea and recruited a team of local Christian churches in their area, and thus the idea of a “network” was born.
 Taking inspiration from the angel Gabriel, it was called the “Gabriel Project.”

 During the same period, Maryland pro-lifers were engaging in an effort to defeat what at the time would have been the nation’s most liberal state abortion bill.
 They formed the “Vote kNOw” Coalition to overturn the law by a statewide referendom.
 Although the law prevailed, the effort activated many pro-life volunteers to organize and do what they could to help mothers locally.

 In 1993 the “Pro-Life Maryland Education Foundation” (PLMEF) was founded as a 501(c)(3) organization dedicated to building support for women facing crisis pregnancies at the “grassroots” level.
 They choose the Gabriel Project model of church-based pregnancy support.